Kayracz/Cuadds-documentation/docs/en/intro.md

+---
+id: intro
+title: Overview
+displayed_sidebar: en
+---

+# Introduction to Cuadds

-# What is a Cuadd?
+## What is a Cuadd?

 A “cuadd” is the app’s quadrilateral building block that can turn into anything: a link, a task, a note, a file, and more.
 Use combinations of them to see the magic!